bloodsterx/SUAIA-mcp-workshop/README.md

 3. LLMs don't 'call' the resource function- the resource exposes data at a URI.
 Have a look here (cursor > mcp settings)

 #### Resources but better

+Lets improve the docstrings.
+Imagine you are prompt engineering your agent.

+** What's Changed? **
+1. Clearly outlined that r